MarianArlt/kde-plasma-chili/README.md

 In the `[Theme]` section set `Current=plasma-chili`.
 For a more detailed description please refer to the [Arch wiki on sddm](https://wiki.archlinux.org/index.php/SDDM).
 Note that, depending on your system setup, a duplicate configuration may exist in `/etc/sddm.conf`.
 Usually this path takes preference so you want to set the above line in this file if you have it.

 ### Theming the theme
-I consider this theme to be visually balanced and appealing as it is.

-That said if you still want to tweak fonts and their sizes search these files for "font.family" and "font.pointSize" and change their respective values where you feel need.
-Be aware that the upper right corner consists of the following elements: KeyboardButton.qml, Battery.qml and Clock.qml.
-So if you change any of these in size you may want to adapt the others as well.

-You can also change the weight of the blur filter effect by searching for "RecursiveBlur" in the Background.qml file and altering the values "radius" and "loops".
-Refer to the [Qt documentation](http://doc.qt.io/qt-5/qml-qtgraphicaleffects-recursiveblur.html) for more details.
+Chili is now customizable through its `theme.conf` file.
+You can now alter the intensity of the background blur or even not have any blur at all!
+Also there may be screens so big that the avatar just not looks correct.
+Change it in the config to something that better suits your screen!

+  * Change the path of the background image relative to the themes directory:
+  `background=components/artwork/background.jpg`

+  * Disable blur or play around with its intensity:
+  `blur=true`
+  `recursiveBlurLoops=40`
+  `recursiveBlurRadius=4`

+  * Adjust the size of the user image:
+  `changeAvatarPixelSize=`

-You might see some grey pixels around your avatar image which is caused by the color of the opacity mask blending with the anti-aliasing of the Qt blur effect in use.
-You may change the fill color of the mask that resides in "components/artwork/mask.svg" to a color that better matches with your avatar colors.
-Do not change the opacity of the mask.
-Take note that this might affect other avatar images present on your system.
+You might see some grey pixels around your user image which is caused by the the anti-aliasing of the opacity mask.
+You may change the fill color of the mask that resides in `components/artwork/mask.svg` to a color that better matches with your user images colors.
+Do **not** change the *opacity* of the mask.
+Take note that this might affect other user images with different colors present on your system.

 ### License